marskimiko/big-apple-runners-app/README.md

 ## Description of app:

-This is a single page full-stack CRUD application that has a back-end that was creating using Ruby and Runy on Rails and a front-end that was created using React and Javascript
+This is a single page full-stack CRUD application that has a back-end that was creating using Ruby and Ruby on Rails and a front-end that was created using React and Javascript

 On the front end the application uses a total of 15 components: App.js, Home.js, Navigation.js, Login.js, Signup.js, RouteContainer.js, RouteCard.js, RouteDetails.js, NewRoute.js, ReviewContainer.js, ReviewCard.js, NewReview.js, EditReview.js, MyRouteContainer.js, MyRouteCard.js